ClearSkyDev/clearsky_photo_reports/README.md

 After exporting, inspectors can lock a report from the Send Report screen.
 Finalized reports cannot be edited but can still be exported or shared.
 A "FINALIZED" banner and lock icon identify locked reports in the history list and preview.

+## Public Client Portal

+Finalized reports generate a unique public link that can be shared with clients.
+Visiting the link displays a simplified report view with sections and photos.
+Clients may download the full report as a ZIP archive and leave optional comments which are saved back to Firestore for the inspector to review.
+Admin users can view and revoke links from the dashboard.

 ## Flutter Report Preview

 The Flutter implementation renders the inspection report HTML differently depending on the platform: